Sorgavaasal: Plot

-Seelan and Mani plan to leverage the situation to demand better treatment, including the arrest of Sunil and the release of investigation prisoners.
+Seelan and Mani plan to use the situation to demand better treatment, including the arrest of Sunil and the release of investigation prisoners.
 However, Sunil refuses to comply.
 In retaliation, the inmates take three MLAs, who were being held as VIP prisoners, hostage.
 This development spreads to the public.
 Mani suspects Parthi of involvement in Siga's murder and confronts him.
-However, Bashir Bhai intervenes, rescuing Parthi.
+However, Bashir intervenes and rescues Parthi.
 Ismail's inquiry with Dr. Ravichandran reveals that Mani, in a fit of rage, coerced Parthi into mutilating one of the VIP prisoners to intimidate the government and further attests that the powder he provided to Parthi was not poisonous.

-Meanwhile, the prison now placed under the control of the DIG informs that the government has accepted only two of the demands of establishing an inquiry commission and suspending Sunil.
-Mani enraged that Siga's murderers may go unpunished, becomes increasingly aggressive, leaving Parthi fearful of being caught.
-Mani's behavior creates a rift between him and Seelan, and Mani allying with Siga's rival gang locks up the other inmates.
+Meanwhile, the prison, now under the control of the DIG, informs that the government has accepted only two of the demands to establish an inquiry commission and suspend Sunil.
+Mani, enraged that Siga's murderers may go unpunished, becomes increasingly aggressive, leaving Parthi fearful of being caught.
+Mani's behaviour creates a rift between him and Seelan, and Mani, allying with Siga's rival gang, locks up the other inmates.
 Parthi, determined to rescue the three captive MLAs, embarks on a solo mission to free them, enabling the other prisoners to negotiate with the government and secure their release.
 Meanwhile, Mohan, a drug addict, informs Mani that Parthi possesses a powder that has been causing him stomach problems.
-Believing Parthi was responsible for Siga's death, Mani orders his men to find and kill Parthi.
+Believing that Parthi was responsible for Siga's death, Mani orders his men to find and kill Parthi.

-As the truth unravels, Parthi reveals to Sunil through a walkie-talkie that he did not mix the powder in Siga's food as instructed.
+As the truth unravels, Parthi tells Sunil, via a walkie-talkie, that he did not mix the powder in Siga's food as instructed.
 Sunil promises to release Parthi in exchange for information about the three captive MLAs.
-Sunil and his team launch a shootout in the prison.
-Bashir is fatally shot.
+Sunil and his team launch a shootout in the prison, where Bashir is fatally shot.
 With his dying breath, he accuses Parthi of betrayal.
 Mani engages in a fierce battle with Parthi, but the other inmates intervene, and finally, Sunil confronts Mani.
 Kattabomman informs Ismail that upon entering the prison after an hour, he found most inmates dead.
-However, it is revealed that Kattabomman, along with his team, had shot and killed the inmates including, Seelan, and others who were awaiting peace talks.
+However, it is revealed that Kattabomman, along with his team, had shot and killed the inmates, including Seelan and others who were awaiting peace talks.
 Furthermore, Kattabomman had given Siga the poisoned halwa through Mohan and subsequently shot him dead.
 The inmates confront Sunil about Bashir's death, but when he begins to reveal the truth about Siga's poisoning, Parthi kills him to silence him.